-My classmate introduced me to Louise – a 2nd year architecture student.
-I did a reserach with Louise on how freshers in DJCAD use photography, which was very valuable for this project.
+Meet Louise – a 2nd year architecture student.
+Louise provided an insight on how freshers in DJCAD use photography – foundation for this concept.

-Sketching, technical drawing and 3D modelling are all among Louise's skills.
-Her half-professional hobby is to observe lot of buildings and structures with a camera in hand, snapping one detail after another - she showed me these and it was a lot of photos.
+Louise's half-professional hobby is to observe lot of buildings and structures with a camera in hand, snapping one detail after another - she showed me these and it was a lot of photos.
 I asked myself - how to merge this?
 How to make her able to draw over what she took a photo of?
 And how might that work in practice with this product being in, say an architecture office working team of people?

 Looking for inspiration, I stumbled upon a soulful drawing table made by Nike of Eskilstuna in 1950s in Sweden.
 I liked the one solid base leg with hydraulic mechanism, and also the lever which was locking the adjustment "mode" of the table.

-I then came up with different approach to holding the board at it's top, which granted the user a lot of space beneath the board.
+Final mechanism, which granted a lot of space beneath the board.
 After making a quick prototype, I built a polished one from laser-cut cardboard.